 At its core, an information system will help you turn raw data into useful information for your specific functions.
 There are differences between Information Systems (IS) and information Technology (IT).

 While both work hand in hand to help you organize and analyze data, information technology (IT) is a broader field that covers the overall management of electronic systems.
-You can think of IS as a subset of IT, where specializing in IS can help you advance your career within the IT industry.
+You can think of IS as a subset of IT, where specializing in IS could help you advance within the IT industry.

-As the quantity of data that businesses collect continues to rise, there's a need for high performance software that can manage this data in real time.
+As the quantity of data that businesses collect continues to rise, there is a call for high performance software that can manage this data in real time.
 Information Systems (IS) are tools designed for this very purpose.
 There are many different types of IS software that are meant for database management, enterprise resource planning, financial transaction processing, and learning management.

 As an information systems professional, you'll work to develop, operate, and maintain various types of information systems.
 You may be involved in building a specific platform from scratch, or improving the functionality of an already-established system.
 The demand for using high-performance tools to analyze data is at an all-time high.

 Companies are no longer just looking to collect and store data.
 They also need to analyze this data in real-time so as to provide a valuable user experience to customers.
 For example, a buyer shopping on Amazon may spend more if they receive real-time suggestions of products that they're interested in.
 Collecting an online shopper's browsing patterns and turning that data into product suggestions will require advanced data analysis techniques.
 This is an example of information systems in action.

 IT involves everything from computer management to collecting, storing, and securing data.
 IT also extends to telephone networks and other forms of electronic communication.
 The role of IT professionals may include hardware and software management, electronic data governance, and daily IT operations such as technical support or network maintenance.